Moamba District

 Moamba District is a district of Maputo Province in southern Mozambique.
 Its main town is Moamba.
 The district is located in the western part of the province, and borders with Magude District in the north, Manhiça and Marracuene Districts in the east, the city of Matola in the southeast, Boane District and Namaacha District in the south, and with Mpumalanga Province of South Africa, in the west.
 The area of the district is 4628 km2.
 It has a population of 56,335 as of 2007.

 Geography

 The Incomati River crosses the district from west to east.
 There are a number of seasonal rivers as well, which only flow during the rainy season.

 The climate is subtropical dry, with the annual rainfall ranging between 580 mm and 590 mm.

 History

-In 1730, the area was populated by Ronga-speaking people and divided between local chiefs.
+The area was populated by Ronga people who are a subgroup of Tsonga people and divided between local chiefs.
 Since 1833, the area was occupied by the Portuguese.